Book an open dayGet info and updates

 Facilities

-We have two Children's skills laboratories which are set up like nursing wards.
-The skills labs are used by all student nurses throughout their on-campus study time at LSBU.
-They learn manual handling of patients, basic life support skills and skills specific to the field of nursing.
+These skills labs are set up like nursing wards and are used by all student nurses throughout their on-campus study time at LSBU.
+They provide a safe space for you to learn about the manual handling of patients, basic life support skills, and skills specific to your nursing field.

 SimMan

-The nursing wards have simulator mannequins; SimMan, SimBaby and SimMom.
-These life-size mannequins are computer controlled and can be programmed with various clinical conditions.
-These are operated by a computer in real-time and so respond to a students' actions.
-They also allow students to see the outcome of specific interventions in certain scenarios, which could make the patient better or deteriorate quite quickly.
+The skills laboratories have simulator mannequins; SimMan, SimBaby and SimMom.
+These life-size mannequins are computer controlled and can be programmed with various clinical conditions, allowing you to see the outcome of specific interventions in certain scenarios, which could result in the patient either recovering or deteriorating.

-The mannequins are used to teach students how to recognise clinical signs, and to also associate those clinical signs with the actions they are taking to care for the patient.
-SimMan can be male or female with fully accurate anatomy and can breathe, blink, sweat, speak and groan in pain as well as have a pulse.
+The mannequins simulate patients, are used to teach students how to recognise clinical signs, and to also associate those clinical signs with the actions they are taking to care for the patient.
+SimMan can be male or female with fully accurate anatomy and can breathe, blink, sweat, speak, and groan in pain as well as have a pulse.
 Read more about SimMan.

 Careers